-Physical Characteristics: A medium-sized duck, about 12 inches long with a 26 – inch wingspan, a small gray bill, short neck, and long tail.
-Adult males are slate blue with chestnut sides and white markings bordered by black including a white crescent at the base of the bill.
-Both male and female adults have a white ear patch, though the females are less colorful with brownish-gray plumage and a white patch on the head around the eye.
+Physical Characteristics: Medium-sized duck, 12 inches long, 26 – inch wingspan, with small gray bill, short neck, and long tail.
+Evolutionary suited with smooth, densely packed feathers which provide buoyancy and insulation from cold water.
+Males are slate blue with chestnut sides and white markings bordered by black including a white crescent at base of bill.
+Male – female adults have white ear patch, though females are less colorful with brownish-gray plumage and white patch on head around eye.

-Diet: Harlequins are excellent diving ducks, and can also walk under water or dabble.
-Aquatic insects and larvae attached to rocks on the river bottom provide the bulk of their diet.
-In the spring they often feed at creek mouths where they find salmon eggs.
+Diet: Excellent divers; can also walk under water to collect aquatic insects, mollusks and larvae attached to rocks on river bottom.
+Often feed at creek mouths during Spring where they find salmon eggs.

-Habitat: These birds prefer turbulent, highly oxygenated water, for which they are evolutionary suited with smooth, densely packed feathers that make them incredibly buoyant and insulated against the chilly waters in which they inhabit.
-They breed in fast-moving mountain streams at low-to subalpine elevations with a closed forest canopy and midstream gravel bars or rocks for roosting.
-Wintering is spent along rocky coastlines.
+Habitat: Prefer turbulent, highly-oxygenated water.
+Breed in fast-moving mountain streams at low-to subalpine elevations with closed forest canopy and midstream gravel bars or rocks for roosting.
+Wintering is spent along rocky (ocean) coastlines.

-Reproduction: Paired ducks usually depart their winter local for breeding streams in late April or May.
-Prior to nesting they will make flights up and down streams for prospective nesting sites.
+Reproduction: Slow to reach maturity; move east to breeding streams in late April – May.
+Before nesting make flights up – down streams for prospective sites.
 Nests are built close to water, carefully concealed in dense vegetation, among tree roots, or in rock crevices.
-Nesting females take advantage of their unobtrusive coloring to avoid detection from mink, bears, eagles, otters, and other potential predators, while still staying above the flood level.
-Eggs are laid every 1-3 days; after a clutch of 5 – 7 eggs is laid, incubation begins and the male returns to the coast and molts his feathers.
-Incubation lasts roughly a month, and chicks are lead to the water within 24 hours of hatching.
-While the chicks can feed themselves by skimming the surface and diving, another 40 – 60 days will pass before the young can fly.
+Nesting females take advantage of evolutionary color patterns to avoid detection from mink, bears, eagles, otters, and other potential predators.
+After 5 – 7 eggs are laid, incubation begins and male returns to coast.
+Incubation lasts one month; chicks are lead to water within 24 hours of hatching.
+Chicks feed themselves by skimming surface and diving; 40 – 60 days before young can fly.

-Miscellaneous: During breeding times it is not unusual for females to combine their broods and watch over them communally.
-Because of their distinctive, bright plumage, these birds are sometimes called “Lords and ladies,” painted duck, totem pole duck, rock duck, glacier duck, white-eyed diver, squeaker, and blue streak.
+Miscellaneous: During breeding not unusual for females to combine broods and communally protect nests.
+Also called painted duck, totem pole duck, rock duck, glacier duck, white-eyed diver, squeaker, and blue-streak ducks.